 Sponsored content

 It’s no secret that nuts and seeds offer plenty of nutritional benefits.
-But, with so many different types out there – from chia and pumpkin seeds to almond and Brazil nuts – it can be difficult to know which to choose and why they’re good for us.
+But, with so many different types out there – from chia and pumpkin seeds to almond and Brazil nuts – it can be difficult to know which to choose.

-With this in mind, we’ve teamed up with Linwoods Health Foods to explain how flaxseeds can support a healthy heart and offer five great recipes to help you use them.
+With that said, we’ve teamed up with Linwoods Health Foods* to explore how flaxseeds can support a healthy heart and offer five great recipes to help you add them into your diet.

-Linwoods aim to make it easy for everyone to access high-quality nutrient-rich seeds, fruits and nuts – including flaxseeds.
-Therefore, all their products are gluten-free and suitable for vegetarians, and they source organic materials where possible.
+Linwoods aim to make it easy for everyone to access high-quality and nutrient-rich seeds, fruits, and nuts – including flaxseeds.
+All their products are gluten-free and suitable for vegetarians, and they source organic materials where possible.

 What are flaxseeds?